Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Methods

-In other words, the probability of an applicant being amongst both the high ability and selected applicants can be approximated by the probability of both having latent ability higher than the approximated cut-score on the latent ability and having the observed aggregated score higher than the approximated aggregated cut-score.
+In other words, the probability of an applicant being amongst both the high-ability and selected applicants can be approximated by the probability of both having latent ability higher than the approximated cut-score on the latent ability and having the observed aggregated score higher than the approximated aggregated cut-score.